dart-backend/angel3-guide/guides/minimal-setup.md

 # Minimal Setup

-It's very easy to setup a bare-bones Angel server.
+It's very easy to setup a bare-bones Angel3 server.

 Any Dart project needs a project file, called `pubspec.yaml`.
-This file almost always contains a `dependencies` section, where you will install the Angel framework libraries.
+This file almost always contains a `dependencies` section, where you will install the Angel3 framework libraries.

 ```yaml
 dependencies: